bobikenobi12/kompetentnite/astro-visualizer/README.md

 # Astro Visualizer

 ## [Logo](https://github.com/bobikenobi12/nftopus/images/LOGO.png)
-This project contains a web3 app and a smart contract for minting NFTS.
+This project contains a react app and pathfinding algorithms to find the most optimal path between the starting planet and the target planet.

 ## Requirements